List of Kentucky Caverns

-Lost River Cave
+Lost River Cave in Hellertown

-Lost River Cave is one of Kentucky Caverns which you can have a tour boat.
+Lost River Cave is one of Kentucky Caverns where you can have a tour boat.
 The 25-acre surrounding area of this cave was donated in 1986 to Western Kentucky University.
-After that that wooded area expanded to over 60 acres, proving a great walking experience to its visitors.
-Other than normal limestone formations in this facility yo can enjoy other recreational activities as well.
-Those include visiting a butterfly habitat, travel by ziplines and walk along the Nature Explore Playscape trails here.
+After that, that wooded area expanded to over 60 acres, providing a great walking experience to its visitors.
+Other than normal limestone formations in this facility, you can enjoy other recreational activities as well.
+Those include visiting a butterfly habitat, traveling by zip lines, and walking along the Nature Explore Playscape trails here.

-Crystal Onyx Cave
+Crystal Onyx Cave Located on Prewitts Knob

-Crystal Onyx is family owned and operates with a laid back attitude and tours are mostly unscripted.
-This cave was originally opened for tours in 1965 and after many years of closures in between started operating regularly in 2018.
-Also, it is one of premier caves in Kentucky that offers a beautiful setting throughout.
+Crystal Onyx is family-owned, operates with a laid-back attitude, and tours are mostly unscripted.
+This cave was originally opened for tours in 1965 and, after many years of closures in between, started operating regularly in 2018.
+Also, it is one of the premier caves in Kentucky that offers a beautiful setting throughout.

-Louisville Mega Cavern
+Louisville Mega Cavern in Louisville